Close menu

 In this environment, Turkey is emerging as a strategic hub, and with it, Pasinex Resources.
 The country has recognized that it can play a key role in the global race for raw materials.
 As the legal experts at Esin Attorney Partnership point out in their analysis, the Turkish government has made significant changes to mining legislation with the "Super Permit" regulation to drastically speed up approval procedures and facilitate investment.
 This regulatory offensive is transforming Turkey into one of the most attractive mining locations in the world.

 Pasinex Resources is already well-positioned here.
-The Company operates the Pinargozu mine, a joint venture known for its extremely high-grade zinc deposits.
+The Company operates the Pinargozu mine, which is known for its extremely high-grade zinc deposits.
 Analyses by Minespider confirm that Turkey and Central Asia are emerging as a global mining hub, with Pasinex enjoying a clear "first-mover advantage" thanks to its established infrastructure and the geological quality of its CRD deposits (known as carbonate replacement deposits).
 While Rio Tinto and Glencore need years to get new projects through the committees, Pasinex can act flexibly in this investor-friendly climate and adjust production to market prices.

 Will the quiet winner of 2025 become the high flyer of 2026?